A prohibition era teen prostitute met disaster

 Spirits who are connected to land before anything is built on it, sometimes will move into the new structure that is constructed on it.

-There was an apple orchard located behind the graveyard before construction of the Shaker Cigar Bar took place.
-A young girl fell from a tree and broke her neck and died.
+Shakers Cigar Bar, WI (There was an apple orchard located behind the graveyard before construction of the Shaker Cigar Bar took place.
+A young girl fell from a tree and broke her neck and died).

-One 16 year old teen prostitute was brutally hacked to death by a disgruntled perhaps jealous client, who himself may have wound up in Lake Michigan wearing cement shoes.
-Or she could of offended a mobster with a temper issue.
+Shakers Cigar Bar, WI (One 16 year old teen prostitute was brutally hacked to death by a disgruntled perhaps jealous client, who himself may have wound up in Lake Michigan wearing cement shoes.
+Or perhaps she may have offended a mobster with a temper issue).

-At least two men were killed in the basement; one over a card game.
+Shakers Cigar Bar, WI (At least two men were killed in the basement; one over a card game).

 Owner Bob Weiss: